WildChickenUniversity/.github/profile/README.md

 Get your admission letter at [https://admission.wcu.edu.pl](https://admission.wcu.edu.pl)

-We are now open for alumni email application, if you are interested, please send an email to alumni#wcu.edu.pl
+We are now open for alumni email application, if you are interested, please send an email to [alumni#wcu.edu.pl](https://keys.openpgp.org/vks/v1/by-fingerprint/774A06CA0E46DABFCFD766C3A627F9D32D4D8F4C).